 |---|---|---|---|

-For an agency that generates reports on a weekly or monthly basis, the difference between manually updating a spreadsheet and having a dashboard with real-time data amounts to, on average, between 3 and 6 hours of operational work per client per month.
-Tools like Master Metrics eliminate this process by centralizing all data sources in one place and automatically updating the charts.
+For an agency generating reports every week or every month, the difference between manually updating a spreadsheet and having a dashboard with real-time data is, on average, between 3 and 6 hours of operational work per client per month.
+Tools like Master Metrics eliminate that process by centralizing all sources in one place and automatically updating the charts.

 How many categories can a pie chart have?

 The recommended maximum is 7 categories.
-With more categories, the chart becomes less readable because the smaller segments are hard to distinguish.
+With more sectors, the chart loses readability because small segments become hard to distinguish.
 If you have more categories, consider grouping the smaller ones into an “Other” category or switching to a bar chart.

 Is it better to use absolute values or percentages in the data?

-You can use either one.
-Most tools automatically calculate percentages based on the absolute values.
-If you already have percentages, those work too, as long as they add up to 100%.
-In the chart labels, show the percentage because it conveys the proportion more directly to the reader.
+You can use either.
+Most tools automatically calculate percentages from absolute values.
+If you already have percentages, they also work, as long as they add up to 100%.
+On the chart labels, show the percentage, as it communicates the proportion more directly to the reader.

-What is the difference between a pie chart and a doughnut chart?
+What’s the difference between a pie chart and a donut chart?

-A donut chart is a variation of the pie chart with a hole in the center.
-Functionally, they display the same information.
-The advantage of the donut chart is that the central space allows for the display of a summary KPI, such as total investment or the number of conversions, making it particularly useful in executive dashboards.
+The donut chart is a variant of the pie chart with a hole in the center.
+Functionally, they show the same information.
+The advantage of the donut is that the central space allows you to display a summary KPI, such as total investment or the number of conversions, making it especially useful in executive dashboards.

-Can you create a pie chart in Google Sheets without using formulas?
+Can you make a pie chart in Google Sheets without formulas?

 Yes.
-The process is practically the same as in Excel: select the data range, go to “Insert,” choose “Chart,” and in the chart editor, select the “Pie” chart type.
-Google Sheets calculates the percentages and generates the chart automatically without the need for additional formulas.
+The process is practically the same as in Excel: select the data range, go to “Insert,” choose “Chart,” and in the chart editor select the “Pie” type.
+Google Sheets calculates the percentages and generates the chart automatically without needing additional formulas.

-Is a pie chart useful for displaying data from multiple campaigns at the same time?
+Is a pie chart useful for showing data from several campaigns at once?

-That’s not the best format for that.
-A pie chart is designed to show the distribution of a single data set relative to a total.
-If you need to compare the performance of several campaigns side by side, a grouped bar chart or a data table is more effective.
+It’s not the most suitable format for that.
+The pie chart is designed to show the distribution of a single data set over a total.
+If you need to compare the performance of several campaigns in parallel, a grouped bar chart or a data table is more effective.

 How does Master Metrics help create and maintain pie charts in agency reports?

-Master Metrics automatically connects your clients’ data sources (Meta Ads, Google Ads, GA4, TikTok Ads, LinkedIn Ads, and others) and generates dashboards with pie charts and other types of visualizations without the need to manually export or update data.
-Every time a client updates their budget or campaign results, the dashboard reflects the change in real time.
-This allows the agency to spend the time it previously spent on creating reports on analyzing data and making strategic decisions.
+Master Metrics automatically connects your clients’ data sources (Meta Ads, Google Ads, GA4, TikTok Ads, LinkedIn Ads, among others) and generates dashboards with pie charts and other types of visualizations without needing to export or update data manually.
+Every time a client updates their investment or campaign results, the dashboard reflects the change in real time.
+This lets the agency spend the time it used to spend building reports on analyzing data and making strategic decisions instead.

 Conclusion

-Creating a pie chart is a simple process when you have your data well organized and the right tool.
-The key steps are always the same: prepare the data in two columns, select the range, insert the chart, and customize it with labels and colors that make it easy to read.
-The key is to use it in the right contexts: clear proportions, few categories, and audiences who need a quick overview.
+Making a pie chart is a simple process when you have well-organized data and the right tool.
+The key steps are always the same: prepare the data in two columns, select the range, insert the chart, and customize it with labels and colors that make it easier to read.
+The key is to use it in the right contexts: clear proportions, few categories, and audiences that need a quick read.

-For digital marketing agencies, the real challenge isn’t creating the report once, but keeping it up to date every week or every month for each client.
-That manual process, multiplied by the number of clients and active campaigns, consumes hours of operational work that could be spent on strategic analysis.
-Master Metrics solves that problem by centralizing all data sources and automating the updating of dashboards, including pie charts and other report visualizations.
+For digital marketing agencies, the real challenge isn’t creating the chart once, but keeping it updated every week or month for each client.
+That manual process, multiplied by the number of active clients and campaigns, consumes hours of operational work that could be spent on strategic analysis instead.
+Master Metrics solves this problem by centralizing all data sources and automating dashboard updates, including pie charts and all the other visualizations in the report.

-If your agency still creates reports using spreadsheets and manual charts, now is the time to consider a solution that automates that process and frees up time for work that adds value.
+If your agency is still building reports with spreadsheets and manual charts, now is the time to evaluate a solution that automates that workflow and frees up real time for the work that generates value.